Eric enjoys exploring historical events, and has a particular interest in the Civil War and early American history.

 Real Pirates of the Caribbean

 The Golden Age of Piracy lasted from around 1650 to around 1730.
-Piracy has existed likely since the first seagoing ships carried trade goods, but this time period is often what we think of upon hearing the word pirate.
+Piracy has likely existed since the first seagoing ships carried trade goods, but this time period is often what we think of upon hearing the word pirate.

-The Story of Calico Jack Rackham
+- The Story of Calico Jack Rackham

 Calico Jack served under Charles Vane in 1718.
-Vane was an Englishman like Rackham, a feared pirate and captain of a ship called the Ranger.
-When the Ranger encountered a massive French warship outside of New York harbor, Rackham rallied the crew, hoping to take the ship and its cargo.
+Vane was an Englishman like Rackham, a feared pirate, and captain of a ship called the Ranger.
+When the Ranger encountered a massive French warship outside New York harbor, Rackham rallied the crew, hoping to take the ship and its cargo.
 Vane refused and fled the fight.

-Later, the crew would vote Vane out of his captaincy for his cowardice, and place Rackham in command.
+Later, the crew would vote Vane out of his captaincy for his cowardice and place Rackham in command.
 Captain Calico Jack Rackham was born.